Gazers of the Galaxies!

 Rattlesnakes of Appalachia

-Description: Rattlesnakes are some of the last predators left in the Blue Ridge Mountains and they are local residents to Brasstown Bald Mountain.
-On June 10, Dr. Chris Jenkins, CEO of the Orianne Society and snake researcher, will present a slide talk “Rattlesnakes of Appalachia” along with a real live native Georgia snake.
+Rattlesnakes are some of the last predators left in the Blue Ridge Mountains and they are local residents to Brasstown Bald Mountain.
+On June 10, Dr. Chris Jenkins, CEO of the Orianne Society and snake researcher, will present a slide talk “Rattlesnakes of Appalachia” along with one of our native slithery friends.
+This is not to be missed!

 FREE with Park Admission